Rivanna Water and Sewer Facts

 FOUNDED: 1972

-OUR CUSTOMERS: Charlottesville Utilities Department & Albemarle County Service Authority (ACSA)
+OUR CUSTOMERS: Charlottesville Department of Utilities & Albemarle County Service Authority (ACSA)

-RESERVOIRS: Ragged Mountain, Sugar Hollow, South Fork Rivanna, Totier Creek (Scottsville), Beaver Creek (Crozet)
+RESERVOIRS: Ragged Mountain, Sugar Hollow, South Rivanna, Totier Creek, Beaver Creek

-WATER STORAGE CAPACITY: 15.75 Million Gallons (MG) in Tanks; 3.4 Billion Total Gallons in Reservoirs (2.7 Billion Gallons in Urban Reservoirs)
+WATER STORAGE CAPACITY: 15.75 Million Gallons (MG) in Tanks; 3.3 Billion Total Gallons in Reservoirs

-LAB TESTS PER YEAR: Over 1,900 samples taken to ensure water quality that ACSA/City provides to its customers complies with federal & state guidelines.
+LAB TESTS PER YEAR: Over 1,900 samples taken to ensure water quality that ACSA/City provide to their customers complies with federal & state requirements.
 Continuous water sampling occurs at each of our water treatment plants.

 MANHOLES: 717